 Hadijja joined The Hunger Project in 2003.
-She says before The Hunger Project came with its programs in microfinance, women’s empowerment and food security, she knew nothing about savings and credit.
+Before The Hunger Project came to Uganda with its microfinance programs, women’s empowerment and food security, when she knew nothing about savings and credit.

 At first, she had fears of entrusting the Savings and Credit Cooperative (SACCO) with the little money she had.
 However, Hadijja soon started saving with the bank.
-She has accessed several loans which she has used to educate her children and also to construct a commercial house in the trading center.
-For her commitment to the bank, she was elected as a vice chairperson to the board.
+She has since accessed several loans which she has used to educate her children and also to construct a commercial house in the trading centre.
+For her commitment to the bank, she was elected as a vice-chairperson to the board.

-Hadijja also participated in trainings on proper farming methods and demonstrations that were being conducted at the epicenter.
-She says that as a result of the food security trainings, her home is well equipped with food all the time.
+Hadijja also participated in training on proper farming methods and demonstrations that were being conducted at the epicentre.
+As a result of the food security training, her home is now well-equipped with food all the time.

-Her future plan is to ensure that she uplifts the epicentre from where it is to a higher level, where the nursery school will have more qualified teachers and increase the number of children enrolled at the epicentre nursery school.
-Apart from growing crops, she plans to have fruits such as mangoes, oranges, pawpaws among others in the orchard at the epicentre.
-She also plans to have start up Income Generating Activities that will support her committee.
+She plans to ensure that she uplifts the Epicentre from where it is to a higher level, where the nursery school will have more qualified teachers and increase the number of children enrolled at the Epicentre nursery school.
+Apart from growing crops, she plans to have fruits such as mangoes, oranges, and pawpaws among others in the orchard at the epicentre.
+She also plans to have start-up Income Generating Activities that will support her committee.